 Also, look for other gardeners in your area that are having plant sales.
 These perennials are more likely to survive in your gardens because they’ve been grown in your area.

-Money Saving Tips for Container Gardening
+Money Saving Tips for a Container Garden

 If you plant lots of flowers or vegetables in containers, making your own potting mix is a super way to keep gardening budget friendly.
 I made my own potting mix this year by purchasing Pro Mix, which is mostly peat moss, and added cheap organic compost to it.
 Savvy Gardening has some DIY potting mix recipes to help get you started.